ergini/ergini/README.md

 Hi, I'm Ergini.

-I'm a software developer with four years of experience, specializing in modern web technologies, backend development, and creating AI-powered applications tailored to various needs.
+I'm a software developer with five years of experience, specializing in modern web technologies, backend development, and creating AI-powered applications tailored to various needs.
 I love building solutions that genuinely help people by combining smart web apps and innovative AI.

 ### Tools & Technologies I Use